SysCompass/compass/_includes/userguides/appendix1.md

 ![Confirm remove network](/img/12_confirm_remove_network.png)

-At this point, your Compass environment has been removed and you can start over by executing runme.bat again.
+At this point, your Compass environment has been removed and you can start over by executing `launch.bat` again.